jslater89/OpenTafl/README.txt

 v0.1.7b (released 02/17/16):
-- Prep work for external engine support: split work into additional threads to avoid blocking certain other pieces, e.g. the game clock and the engine-> host communication.
+- Prep work for external engine support: split work into additional threads to avoid blocking certain other pieces, e.g. the game clock and the engine-> host communication
 - New portable cross-platform UI, built on the Lanterna terminal graphics library

 v0.1.6.1b (released 02/09/16):
-- Bugfix release for 0.1.6b.
+- Bugfix release for 0.1.6b
-- Fix bug where OTN move records would show the moving taflman as the captured taflman.
+- Fix bug where OTN move records would show the moving taflman as the captured taflman
-- Fix bug where OTN position strings would leave out the king after the first capture.
+- Fix bug where OTN position strings would leave out the king after the first capture
-- Fix bug where taflman move cache would be re-allocated for every state.
+- Fix bug where taflman move cache would be re-allocated for every state

 v0.1.6b (released 02/08/16):
 - Further reductions in memory use (fixed minification of game tree states)